MultiSafepay/docs/content/payment-methods/billing-suite/betaalpermaand/betaal-per-maand-testing.md

 ---
 ## Testing

-Unfortunatley, it is not possible to test with Santander Betaal per Maand due to unavailable test data.
-See our [test payment details page](/faq/getting-started/test-payment-details/#santander-betaal-per-maand) for more information.
+Unfortunatley, it is not possible to test with Santander Betaal per Maand.
+Read more on our [test payment details page](/faq/getting-started/test-payment-details/#santander-betaal-per-maand)